GabCopetti/LeHavre-Pollution-Prediction-Models/README.md

 The data set was split into Learning and Test sets before modelling.
 Linear, Decision Tree and Random Forest models were constructed and compared by calculating the Root Mean Squared Error (RSME) and the Mean Absolute Error (MAE).
 Variable selection was performed using random Forests with the VSURF package.

+**To read a report, wihout needing to install RStudio, the "LeHavre_pollution.pdf" is available.**

+# Installation

+RStudio 2023.09.1+494 was used, available for download and installation <a href="https://dailies.rstudio.com/version/2023.09.1+494/" target="_blank">here</a>.
+R version was 4.2.3.

+To install required packages from .lock file, use the command **renv::restore()**.